evaletolab/crypotools/README.md

 ## Create your offline *cold wallet*
-Pour toutes les cryptos monnaies, la banque c'est vous!
-C'est donc une nouvelle liberté individuelle mais à la moindre erreur, vous perdez tout :fire:!
+With all cryptocurrencies, you are the bank, with all the risks! liberté individuelle mais à la moindre erreur, vous perdez tout :fire:!

 0. Mount your USB keys
-1. Create password manager file
+1. Create a dedicated password manager file in your usbkey
-1. Create papers wallets, print them and delete all files (note to disable chrome/firefox extensions)!
+1. Create papers wallets, print them and **delete all files** (*disable chrome/firefox extensions during this process*)!
   1. bitcoin, https://www.bitaddress.org/
   2. ethereum, https://www.myetherwallet.com/
   3. dash, https://paper.dash.org/
   4. litecoin https://liteaddress.org/
 2. Saves paper wallets pub/private keys on your password manager
 3. Create offline transaction in secure environnement
+4. Push your signed transactions online

 # create a chrooted debian dedicated for transactions (LTE,BTC,DASH,ETHER)